-RICHMOND CAMPUS SERVICES
+RICHMOND CAMPUS

-Regular worship nurtures faith in God and commitment to the church.
-Worship is held Wednesday and Thursday during the regular academic terms.
-During Summer Language School, worship is held on Wednesday.
-Communion is served generally on Wednesdays.
-Special services are held to highlight the seasons of the church and the academic year.
+Worship is held Wednesday at 11:45 a.m. and Thursday at 10:30 a.m. during the regular academic terms.
+During Summer Language School worship is held on Wednesday.
+Communion is served on Wednesdays.
+Special services may be held to highlight the seasons of the church during the academic year.

 Faculty, students, and staff work together to plan and lead worship.
-Contact the Student Life Office to sign up to participate in worship leadership.
+Contact the chaplain to sign up to participate in worship planning and leadership.